Ashlake1/Amazon_Vine_Analysis/README.md

 ## Analysis Overview

 The Amazon_Vine_Analysis program explores if there is a positivity bias torwards the reviews on US Video Games for Vine members.
-By using PySpark to extract the dataset and then transform them.
-I then connected to and created an AWS RDS instance.
-From there I loaded and transformed the data into PGAdmin.
-Once the data was loaded and transformed, I then used PySpark to determine bias.

 ## Results